PuzzleLoader/Cosmic-Coder-Pack/Readme.md

 - To setup your work enviornment just run `setupWorkspace` in the tasks.
 - To run your work start the task `runCosmicReach` and debug until it works.
 - To compile this for other people run `createReleaseJar` and as a dev build (No Deps) run `createDevJar`
+- To create a source jar launch `createSourcesJar`.